bimdata/quickstart-onpremise/README.md

 This ansible project aims to help you deploy the Bimdata applications on your servers.

 ## Prerequisites
+### Online
+- Ansible server:
+  - python >= 3.10
- - You need to be able to download our docker images, if this is a not the case, contact our sales service to gain the proper accesses.
+  - must be able to contect through ssh to all the applicative servers
- - You need to have python3 on the computer that will run this playbook and you need to install the python prerequisites with `pip install -r requirement.txt`.
- - You need to be able to communicate through SSH with the servers where the software will be installed from the computer that will run this Ansible project, directly or through a SSH bastion.
+- Applicative servers:
+  - python >= 3.5

+### Offline
+- Ansible server:
+  - python >= 3.10
+  - ansible >= 10.1.0
+  - sshpass
- - The servers need to be able to download some resources from Internet (directly or through a proxy) during the installation only.
+  - must be able to contect through ssh to all the applicative servers

+- Applicative servers:
+  - python >= 3.5
+  - docker
+  - docker-compose >= 2.0
+  - bzip2

 ## Limitations
  - This project is given "as is", Bimdata.io can't be held accountable for data loss or